Equity Release Pitfalls

 You could take out an inheritance protection guarantee with your equity release loan.

-It allows you to set aside a percentage of your home’s value to be passed down to your heirs upon the sale of your home9
+This feature allows you to set aside a percentage of your home’s value to be passed down to your heirs upon the sale of your home.10

 Another way to reduce your estate’s eventual debt and thus increase the inheritance available to your heirs is to pay off a portion of the interest on your equity release loan.